-Data on international use of HSCT procedures are gathered inconsistently across the globe but usually by registries and professional societies.
+Data on international use of HCT procedures are gathered inconsistently across the globe but usually by registries and professional societies.
 The Department of Essential Health Technologies of the WHO and the Spanish National Transplant Organization (Organización Nacional de Transplantes) established the Global Observatory on Donation and Transplantation (transplant-observatory.org) in 2007.
 These collaborative activities help to meet the requirements of the 2004 57th World Health Assembly Resolution WHA57.18.
-This resolution suggests he collection of global data on the practices, safety, quality, efficacy, and epidemiology of transplantations as well as their global availability for all those concerned, including professionals, patients, politicians, and the general public, are recognized as a prerequisite for global improvement of, and better access to, transplantations [Organs, Tissues and Cells, (2), 91-94, 2007].
+This resolution suggested the collection of global data on the practices, safety, quality, efficacy, and epidemiology of transplantations as well as their global availability for all those concerned, including professionals, patients, politicians, and the general public, are recognized as a prerequisite for global improvement of, and better access to, transplantations [Organs, Tissues and Cells, (2), 91-94, 2007].
 One goal of the Observatory is the development of a global database on donation and transplantation.
 WBMT Member Societies, particularly the WMDA, contributed substantially by providing unrelated donor information from their own databases to this Observatory databank.

-The WBMT provided its first HSCT activity contribution to the Global Observatory in 2012 with Global Survey data from 2006-2008 and now updates these data as they become available.
+The WBMT provided its first HCT activity contribution to the Global Observatory in 2012 with Global Survey data from 2006-2008 and now updates these data as they become available.
 The 2014 data were provided by the WBMT in the first half of 2017 and updated and refreshed in late 2017.
+The summary of Global Transplant Activity is now updated by the WBMT every 2 years.

-4.5 Supporting Other HSCT Global Activities
+4.5 Supporting Other HCT Global Activities

-4.5.1 Ethiopia - A New HSCT Center
+4.5.1 Ethiopia - A New HCT Center

-The WBMT not only supports existing HSCT programs seeking improvement but also assists in establishing new HSCT programs of high quality.
-In November 2014, representatives from Ethiopia (a Minister of Health office representative, individuals representing blood banks, hematologists, and others) met with WBMT leaders and requested support and technical assistance in establishing an HSCT program in their country.
+The WBMT assists in establishing new HCT programs of high quality.
+In November 2014, representatives from Ethiopia (a Minister of Health office representative, individuals representing blood banks, hematologists, and others) met with WBMT leaders and requested support and technical assistance in establishing an HCT program in their country.
 These preliminary discussions led the WBMT to create a task force of interested parties to assess and assist in this venture.
-A Co-Chair of the WBMT Graft Processing and Cellular Therapies Committee, Mickey Koh, was identified as the WBMT Project Leader and he maintained frequent communication with the Ethiopian team throughout 2015.
-Planning became more focused in the second half of 2015, and a comprehensive onsite visit by four WBMT HSCT clinicians (some with substantial blood transfusion expertise) followed in December 2015.
+A Co- Chair of the WBMT Graft Processing and Cellular Therapies Committee, Mickey Koh, was identified as the WBMT Project Leader and he maintained frequent communication with the Ethiopian team throughout 2015.
+Planning became more focused in the second half of 2015, and a comprehensive onsite visit by four WBMT HCT clinicians (some with substantial blood transfusion expertise) followed in December 2015.
 In the first part of 2016, the team prepared a full report, which was approved by the WBMT Executive Committee and distributed to the Ethiopian clinician team as well as the Dean of the adjacent medical school and the Minister of Health.
 Throughout the year, Mickey Koh conducted regular discussions via email with the Ethiopian team, and this project will continue in 2018.
-Though challenges exist, the WBMT is impressed with the eagerness and engagement of local planners who are strongly supported by their current government.
+Though challenges exist (recent political instability), the WBMT is impressed with the eagerness and engagement of local planners who are strongly supported by their current government.

-4.5.2 Regional HSCT Societies
+4.5.2 Regional HCT Societies

-As previously mentioned (Section 4.2.2.2), the WBMT has been instrumental in supporting the development of the now highly successful LABMT.
+As previously mentioned, (Section 4.2.2.2) the WBMT has been instrumental in supporting the development of the now highly successful LABMT.
 The LABMT first met as an integrated group in 2013; now it has a Board and bylaws, and it holds regular monthly and annual meetings.
 The WBMT continues to support this organization, and the LABMT continues to actively develop, including creating standing committees modelled after WBMT committees.